 Many of those Mohawks worked construction, they were particularly skilled steel workers.
 My dad remembered one guy who was a foreman on jobs.
 They used to travel together to projects, particularly in the north around Sept-Îles.
 My dad would show up at the gate – in those days Wardair was at the back, in the northeast corner of Dorval Airport – and there’d be this foreman with his canoe.
 It would be that way with most out-of-town jobs, the canoe would travel everywhere with this Mohawk foreman.
 They’d load the canoe in the hull of the plane, and off they’d go.

-I’ll begin with mention of something in the news this week – and, no, it’s not the body found in a suitcase, that’s not my style, though that does appear to be happening a lot lately in the Toronto area.
+I’ll begin with mention of something in the news this week – and, no, it’s not the body found in a suitcase, that’s not my style, though that does appear to be happening a lot lately in Juarez – the city formerly known as Toronto.
 It’s about the retirement this week of the suspended head of the Surete du Quebec, Martin Prud’homme.
 Recall that in 2018 Prud’homme testified at the Viens inquiry how he “didn’t have any information or details that led [him] to think there was a major problem in Val-d’Or” Quebec.
 When asked if he’d heard about how SQ officers had taken intoxicated Indigenous people on “starlight tours” Prud’homme responded that he had never heard of such a practice before.

 Prud’homme was removed as director of the Sûreté du Québec in 2019 for committing a possible ethical breach related to leaks of information.
 His confidentiality agreement with the Quebec government allowed him to retire without making any comments.
 The Quebec Government was quick to double-stitch the silence by withdrawing “the request addressed to the Public Service Commission to hold an investigation and report on Mr. Martin Prud’homme Director General of the SQ .”, and thus the whole matter of possible police corruption was quietly swept sous le tapis.
 Fin